 Steps to Buying Medicare Supplement Plans

-Step 1: Qualify to buy a Medicare Supplement plan
+Step 1: Qualify to buy a Medicare Supplement insurance plan

 The second requirement is to be 65 or older in some states.
-Federal law doesn’t require insurance companies to sell Medicare Supplement policies to people under 65.
-However, some states require insurance companies to sell Medicare Supplement policies to people under 65 who have qualified for Medicare through disability or disease.
+Federal law doesn’t require insurance companies to sell Medicare Supplement insurance plans to people under 65.
+However, some states require insurance companies to sell Medicare Supplement insurance plans to people under 65 who have qualified for Medicare through disability or disease.
 There may be a more limited selection of plans available to people under 65 than to people 65 and older.

 - Medicare Part A coinsurance